 | Grasslands and wetlands | Open hunting grounds, seasonal inundation, and support for grazing herbivores | Conversion to agriculture, barrier effects from fences and canals | Loss of grazing areas, lower fish and bird populations, and economic strain |

-The Bengal tiger’s diet and behaviour affect entire landscapes.
-They eat, patrol, and limit prey, which changes forests, grasslands, and mangroves.
-This creates a trophic cascade that keeps ecosystems complex and productive.
+The Bengal tiger’s diet and behaviour influence entire ecosystems.
+By hunting prey and maintaining territories, tigers regulate herbivore populations and shape forests, grasslands, and mangroves.
+This creates a trophic cascade, helping ecosystems remain balanced, diverse, and productive.

 Typical prey species and hunting behaviour